Photo © Aly Saab

-Walid Nehme was born in a small rural town in the south of Lebanon, going on to study communication arts at the American University of Science and Technology in Beirut, where he also worked full time as a photographer covering all press-related events on campus.
-After graduating, he taught photography at the International College of Beirut before moving to Dubai to pursue a career in advertising- focusing on its narrative demands- copywriting.
+Walid Nehme was born and raised in a rural village in the south of Lebanon.
+He moved to Beirut to study communication arts at the American University of Science and Technology (AUST), to later join the State University of New York (SUNY).
+While attending university, he worked as a documentary and event photographer on campus, and taught photography at the International College of Beirut (iC) before moving to Dubai to pursue a career in advertising.

-Throughout his five years in Dubai, Walid was creative director at MUTEK, an international festival of digital creativity and live electronic music, while also directing the artistic vision of SOMA Culture, a movement and dance practice.
-With a thriving interest in the music scene, Walid would go on to CO-Found ‘FIBRE,’ a multidisciplinary publication, combining photography and creative writing, dedicated to examining music and its global scene.
+Throughout his five years in Dubai, Walid acted as creative director at MUTEK, an international festival of digital creativity and live electronic music, while also producing video and photographic work for SOMA Culture, a movement and dance practice.